slamora/brackets-wiki/Research:-Find-Replace.md

 * Coda
 * Notepad++
 * Dreamweaver
+    * Same as multi-file search; the replace field is always visible in the dialog, so if you enter some replacement text and hit Replace it will replace the current instance (if you're already at one) and then find the next occurrence within the scope you've set (so if you're at the end of one file, it will find the next file and open it); or you can hit Replace All to replace all instances within the selected scope.
+    * All the same replacement types and options are available as in single-file Replace.

 ### Undo
 * Sublime - No additional undo feature.
 Each dirty editor is treated normally.